-Risk Recommendation Management action Due date Risk-based verifications not undertaken (Important priority) The lack of risk based verifications implied that LFA work was not directed at the activities that had the potential of affecting program success.
-45. The LFA's approach to financial verification has not been risk-based, as recommended in the LFA Manual.
+Risk Recommendation Management action Due date Risk-based verifications not undertaken (In The lack of risk based verifications implied success. e activities that had the potential of affectir ng program 45.
+The LFA's approach to financial verification has not been risk-based, as recommended in the LFA Manual.
 Such an approach involves carrying out an assessment of the key risks of fraud/mismanagement, and tailoring the verification work to address these risks.
-Although the LFA's recent risk assessments and reviews identified some key risks, the OIG found no evidence that these resulted in the tailoring of the LFA's verification work to the risks identified. based approach to financial verification, which entails: Identification of weak control systems and risks of fraud/mismanagement at the PR, SRs and SSRs; and The LFA believes we already utilize a risk-based approach when undertaking financial verification.
+Although the LFA's recent risk assessments and reviews identified some key risks, the OIG found no evidence that these resulted in the tailoring of the LFA's verification work to the risks identified.
+The LFA should adopt a risk-based approach to financial verification, which entails: Identification of weak control systems and risks of fraud/mismanagement at the PR, SRs and SSRs; and Tailoring of the LFA's assessment and verification work to address the risks identified, which may require additional verification work.
+The LFA believes we already utilize a risk-based approach when undertaking financial verification.
 In all PU/DRs and PR Assessments, as well as Training Plan Reviews, the LFA has flagged all problems related to mismanagement, as well as identifying key potential risk areas.
 The following are examples of typical risk areas we focus on in our PU/DR reviews: a.
 Factors that infringe fulfillment of programmatic targets for the given period b.
 Reasons for late procurements that lead to non-achievement of targets c.
 Reallocation of funds from one period to another without TGF approval and verification of PR/SRs' explanations of variance between actual expenditure against budget. d.
 Ways in which SRs reflect and separate distribution of supplies procured via TGF and other donors in their reports e.
 Tracking grant Conditions Precedent and Special Conditions that are due for fulfillment or outstanding from previous periods. f.
 Tracking the PR's management of End April 2012

-Risk Recommendation Management action Due date implementation of the new ERP, including verifying system security, internal control procedures, appropriate staff training and involvement in work process. g.
-In depth verification of the expenditure for training and technical assistance related activities, including verifying existence of sufficient supporting documents It is worth noting that the LFA finalized its risk assessment for the new PR in the first week of September 2011.
+Risk Recommendation Management action Due date implementation of the new ERF including verifying system security internal control procedures appropriate staff training and involvement in work process. g.
+In depth verification of th expenditure for training and technical assistance relate activities, including verifyin existence of sufficient supportin documents It is worth noting that the LFA finalized its risk assessment for the new PR in the first week of September 2011.
 OIG arrived in the second week of September.
 Therefore OIG did not have the opportunity to see any evidence of LFA findings resulting in any tailoring of the LFA's verification works to the risks identified.
-The LFA will ensure the 2012 Country Risk Profile update is completed early in 2012 to enable the LFA to link this profile to our reviews (especially PU/DRs, procurement reviews and onsite data verifications) and to tailor our review methodology accordingly OIG response: The LFA's implementation of a risk based approach was subsequent to the OIG visit and as noted by the OIG did not see evidence of its implementation
+The LFA will ensure the 2012 Country Risk Profile update is completed early in 2012 to enable the LFA to link this profile to our reviews (especially PU/DRs, procurement reviews and on- site data verifications) and to tailor our review methodology accordingly OIG response: The LFA's implementation of a risk based approach was subsequent to the OIG visit and as noted by the OIG did not see evidence of its implementation